grepstrength/gostractor/README.md

 ***Note: It's recommended to run this is an isolated sandbox VM to prevent accidential infection of your host machine.
 This sandbox VM shoud have no network route to your LAN or the internet.***

+## Updated to v1.0 beta - 17th December, 2024
+- Initial release with GUI interface
+- Universal file type support.
+- Archive handling (.zip, .7z) with password support.

-## Features
+## Full Features

+- Simple GUI.
-- Extracts multiple IOC types from mobile .apk's, DLLs, and Windows executables.
+- Extracts multiple IOC types from any input filetype.
 - Records the SHA-256 hash of the analyzed file.
 - Identifies network-related indicators of compromise (URLs, IPs, domains).
 - Detects strings referencing the modification of the Windows Registry.
 - Outputs results in CSV format for easy analysis.
 - Cross-platform compatible (Windows x64-focused).
+- Archive handling (.zip, .7z) with password support.

 ## Supported IOC Types